AliYoussef96/BCAW-Tool/README.md

 To report bugs or seek support please open an issue on this repository.
 Contributions to the software are welcome; please open an issue for further discussion.

 ## How to Use BCAW tool?
+Unzip the file you downloaded, open the software from BCAWT shortcut icon then ;

 The first message from the tool will be:
 ```